The Metallurgy and Materials Society of CIM

 - Special dues or assessments of the Institute dues may be recommended by the Board of Directors and authorized only by a majority vote of the Membership at the Annual General Meeting of the Society, subject to the approval of the Council of the Institute.

-- The expenditure of funds received by the Society shall be authorized by the Executive Committee of the Society.
+- The expenditure of funds received by the Society shall be authorized by the Executive Committee of the Society based on the annual budget approved by the Board of Directors.

 - The Treasurer of the Society shall present annually a financial report to the Membership showing Society receipts from all sources and complete disbursements.